DomainAlarm/domain-scanner/README.md

 # DomainAlarm's Zone File Phishing/Lookalike Scanner
 This tool scans zone files (preferably from ICANN's Centralized Zone Data Service) and finds potential lookalike/phishing domains for your watch term(s).
+This tool is distributed by DomainAlarm (https://domainalarm.net) for the benefit of the public and is subject to the GPL v3 License.
+For help or questions, please email contact@domainalarm.net

 ## Basic Use
 To use the tool, you'll need Ruby/Bundler (should be installed with most distros) and the following: